Kihumba/private-/Phase-C/Curriculum/04 - Attention to Detail/README.md

 ## Output
 After attaining this skill, and as a demonstration of it, I should be able to create the following:

-1. Code review notes from person reviewing my code that demonstrate zero lapses in attention to detail.
+1. Code review notes from person reviewing my code that demonstrate a high level of attention to detail.
-2. Checkpoint defense notes that demonstrate zero lapses in attention to detail.
+2. Checkpoint defense notes that demonstrate a high level of attention to detail.
 3. Selection of written communication from week previous that demonstrates high level of attention to detail in both content and writing standards.